Anterograde tracing

-In neuroscience, anterograde tracing is a research method that is used to trace axonal projections from their source (the cell body, or soma) to their point of termination (the synapse).
-A hallmark of anterograde tracing is the labeling of the presynaptic and the postsynaptic neuron(s).
+Anterograde tracing is a research method that is used to trace axonal projections from the soma (cell body), to their point of termination at the synapse.
+A hallmark of anterograde tracing is the labeling of the presynaptic and the postsynaptic neurons.
 The crossing of the synaptic cleft is a vital difference between the anterograde tracers and the dye fillers used for morphological reconstruction.
-The complementary technique is retrograde tracing, which is used to trace neural connections from their termination to their source (i.e. synapse to cell body).
-Both the anterograde and retrograde tracing techniques are based on the visualization of the biological process of axonal transport.
+The complementary technique is retrograde tracing, which is used to trace neural connections from their termination at the synapse to their source at the cell body.
+Both anterograde and retrograde tracing techniques are based on the visualization of the biological process of axonal transport.

-The anterograde and retrograde tracing techniques allow the detailed descriptions of neuronal projections from a single neuron or a defined population of neurons to their various targets throughout the nervous system.
-These techniques allow the "mapping" of connections between neurons in a particular structure (e.g. the eye) and the target neurons in the brain.
-Much of what is currently known about connectional neuroanatomy was discovered through the use of the anterograde and retrograde tracing techniques.
+The anterograde and retrograde tracing techniques allow the detailed descriptions of neuronal projections from a single neuron, or from a defined population of neurons to their various targets throughout the nervous system.
+These techniques allow the "mapping" of connections between neurons in a particular structure such as the eye, and the target neurons in the brain.
+Much of what is known about connectional neuroanatomy was discovered through the use of the anterograde and retrograde tracing techniques.

 Techniques

 Several methods exist to trace projections originating from the soma towards their target areas.
 These techniques initially relied upon the direct physical injection of various visualizable tracer molecules (e.g. green fluorescent protein, lipophylic dyes or radioactively tagged amino acids) into the brain.
 These molecules are absorbed locally by the soma (cell body) of various neurons and transported to the axon terminals, or they are absorbed by axons and transported to the soma of the neuron.
 Other tracer molecules allow for the visualization of large networks of axonal projections extending from the neurons exposed to the tracer.

-Over the recent years viral vectors have been developed and implemented as anterograde tracers to identify the target regions of projecting neurons.
+Viral vectors have been developed and implemented as anterograde tracers to identify the target regions of projecting neurons.

 Alternatively strategies are transsynaptic anterograde tracers, which can cross the synaptic cleft, labeling multiple neurons within a pathway.
 Those can also be genetic or molecular tracers.

-Recently manganese-enhanced magnetic resonance imaging (MEMRI) has been used to trace functional circuits in living brains, as pioneered by Russ Jacobs, Robia Paultler, Alan Koretsky and Elaine Bearer.
+Manganese-enhanced magnetic resonance imaging (MEMRI) has been used to trace functional circuits in living brains, as pioneered by Russ Jacobs, Robia Paultler, Alan Koretsky and Elaine Bearer.
 The Mn2+ ion gives a hyperintense signal in T1-weighted MRI and thus serves as a contrast agent.
 Mn2+ enters through voltage dependent calcium channels, is taken into intracellular organelles and is transported by the endogenous neuronal transport system including kinesin-1, accumulating at distant locations.
 Statistical parametric mapping of Mn accumulation in time-lapse images provides detailed information not only about neuronal circuitry but also about the dynamics of transport within them, and the location of distal connections.
 This approach provides information about circuitry throughout the brain in living animals.